getfem/getfem/doc/sphinx/source/userdoc/model.rst

 Source term bricks (and Neumann condition)
 ------------------------------------------

-This brick add a source term, i.e. a term which occurs only in the right hand side of the linear (tangent) system build by the model.
+This brick adds a source term, i.e. a term which occurs only in the right hand side of the linear (tangent) system build by the model.
 If :math:`f` denotes the value of the source term, the weak form of such a term is